atakanaltok/awesome-useful-websites/README.md

 * https://rejected.us/ - Read rejection stories and share yours
 * https://anonfriendly.com/ - Find anon friendly jobs
 * https://about.me/ (~$) - Freelancers and entrepreneurs use about.me to grow their audience and get more clients
+* https://www.coolstartupjobs.com/ - Join a growing startup and give your stock options a fighting chance